nazwhale/developer-portal/README.md

 ### Brief

-“Your task is to build a browser-based developer portal in JavaScript against a dummy API that we've created! 🎉"
+> Your task is to build a browser-based developer portal in JavaScript against a dummy API that we've created! 🎉

 Requirements: